BibekGhimireSharma/fullstack_store_rating/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 [![Contributions Welcome](https://img.shields.io/badge/Contributions-Welcome-orange.svg)]()

+I have Provided Screenshot in case you are curious for UI

 ---
 ## 🔑 Demo Admin Credentials (for testing)
 You can use the following credentials to log in as an admin: